canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

    % git checkout git+ssh://<me>@git.launchpad.net/~test-team/gnuhello/newfeature

-Now, whenever they commit, Git will first make sure they are up to date.
-If not, they can get up to date with ``git pull`` and then commit.

 Launchpad makes it extremely easy to administer the set of people who can commit to a branch like this, because they are simply the members of the team.